Topological Spherical T-duality -- Dimension change from higher degree $H$-flux: The isomorphism of twisted cohomologies

 \begin{theorem} Let $(E,H)$ and $(\hat{E},\hat{H})$ be a T-dual pair with $dF = p^*H - \hat{p}^*\hat{H}$.
 Then the map

 induces an isomorphism of twisted cohomologies which shifts degrees up by $2k-1$ modulo $2(n+k-1)$. \end{theorem}

-\begin{remark} The map that realises the isomorphism in cohomology is neither injective nor surjective at the cochain level. \end{remark} \begin{proof} For any $F \in \Omega^{2(n+k-1)}(E\times_M\hat{E})$ we can form the map \eqref{eq:tau}.
+\begin{remark} The map that realises the isomorphism in cohomology is neither injective nor surjective at the cochain level. \end{remark} \begin{proof}[Start of the proof of Theorem \ref{theo:isomorphism}] For any $F \in \Omega^{2(n+k-1)}(E\times_M\hat{E})$ we can form the map \eqref{eq:tau}.
 If $dF = p^*H -\hat{p}^*\hat{H}$, this is a map of cochain complexes, since

 Our task is to show that under the nondegeneracy condition, $(\pi\circ p)_*F\neq 0$, this map is a quasi-isomorphism.
 We will achieve this by relating $\tau_F$ to a collection of other maps all of which are quasi-isomorphisms if and only if $\tau_F$ itself is.
 Eventually we will be able to compare $\tau_F$ to a map that is simple enough that we can check it is a quasi-isomorphism directly.
-Part of the difficulty is that $F$ at the moment is too general a form for us to get our hands on $\tau_F$ concretely.
+Part of the difficulty is that $F$ at the moment is too general a form for us to get our hands on $\tau_F$ concretely. \noqed \end{proof}

 \begin{lemma} In the situation above, if $F' = F + dB$ then $\tau_{F'} = \hat{p}_*e^{F'}p^*$ induces the same map as $\tau_F$ in twisted cohomology. \end{lemma} \begin{proof} We observe that

 If $d^H \gf =0$, then $d^{\hat{p}^*\hat{H}}(e^F\gf)=0$ and hence